marinamarina/bowling/README.md

 Python version 3.2 or earlier `python3 -m unittest discover`

 ## TODO

-* Improve validation on 2nd roll of frame to ensure can only bowl as many remamining pins.
-	* or simulate real life where machine may incorrectly rerack, and allow a spare.
+* More validation on the user input for inputting the user names
-	* show the remaining pin count on the prompt
+* Show the remaining pin count on the prompt
 * Improve scoreboard layout
 	* Show in boxout
-	* Show separate player total rather than just last entry in running total
 	* Show X for strike and / for spare
 * Use ansi colouring for error/result messages